WINNER OF THE CUNDHILL HISTORY PRIZE 2017

-SHORTLISTED FOR THE WOLFSON HISTORY PRIZE 2017 AND THE PUSHKIN HOUSE RUSSIAN BOOK PRIZE 2017
+SHORTLISTED FOR THE WOLFSON HISTORY PRIZE 2017, THE PUSHKIN HOUSE RUSSIAN BOOK PRIZE 2017 AND THE LONGMAN-HISTORY TODAY BOOK PRIZE 2017

-THE TIMES and TLS BOOKS OF THE YEAR 2016
+THE TIMES, SPECTATOR, BBC HISTORY and TLS BOOKS OF THE YEAR

 'An absolutely fascinating book, rich in fact and anecdote.' - David Aaronovitch